Why camera gear creates a solid foundation, onto which you can build creative success

 Image 4: Nikon D800 with 50mm 1.4D (taken with Nikon Z6)

-But if you are looking to buy a new camera try and get your hands on one, explore the buttons and the grip, as well as its weight and how it handles.
+So, if you are looking to buy a new camera I highly recommend you get your hands on one, explore the buttons and the grip, as well as its weight and how it handles.
 Or if you're considering upgrading to a professional grade camera then I'd most certainly recommend hiring one before making a big purchasing decision.
+Use a memory card and take a good look at the image quality including attributes such as how the camera handles contrast, colour reproduction and white balance.
+Remember to test a body with different lenses if you can.

 Buy the best you can afford